 Step 1: Figure out your budget (and stick to it)

 Being honest with yourself, your real estate agent and your mortgage lender is key — you don’t want to wind up with a house you can’t afford.
-Do a thorough accounting of your own finances, and figure out how much you’ll really be able to lay out every month.
-Make sure to factor in maintenance costs and leave room for unexpected emergencies.
+Figure out how much you’ll really be able to afford every month, factoring in maintenance costs and leaving room for unexpected emergencies.
 If you’re buying with a partner or spouse and you each have an income, consider what would happen if one of those income sources were to disappear, either by choice or due to a layoff or other unforeseen circumstances.

 Step 2: Get quotes from at least three lenders

 Step 3: Get preapproved for a loan

-Once you decide on a lender, you should get preapproved for your mortgage before you start shopping for a house.
-It will show sellers that you’re a serious buyer, and a preapproval will also help you cement your budget, because you’ll have a clearer picture of what your mortgage will be after you close.
+Once you decide on a lender, get preapproved for your mortgage before you start shopping for a home.
+A preapproval shows sellers that you’re a serious buyer, and it’ll help you shop confidently within a particular budget.
 Be prepared for a lender to dig into all aspects of your financial life in order to preapprove you for a loan.
 (Note that a preapproval isn’t a guarantee to give you a loan — that’ll come only after you’ve been approved by the underwriter.)

 Step 4: Find a good real estate agent

 Working with a real estate agent who’s knowledgeable about the area you plan to buy in will be a big help in your search.
 You want an agent who can help you find the right home, negotiate the best offer and recommend other professionals for any projects you want to do once you move in.

 Step 5: Shop for your home

 Make sure your agent really knows what you’re looking for, and do your research not only on the homes you’re going to see, but also on the neighborhood.
 It’s a good idea to visit the community you’re going to move to at different times of day, on weekdays and weekends, and talk to neighbors — and never buy a house sight-unseen.
 Be sure to check flood, earthquake and fire hazard maps, too.

 Step 6: Make an offer